paulthewalton/autodeploy/README.md

 #### `project_folder_mode` (integer)

 This is the folder mode for the deployed source code directories.
-Default is `0711`, recommend you don't go any higher than `0755`.
+Default is `0755`, recommend you don't go any higher than that.
 See [http://permissions-calculator.org/](http://permissions-calculator.org/) for more info about folder permissions modes.

 ```php
 $CONFIG = array (